 - What is a similar fact evidence claim?

 - What is a group litigation?

-- Claims in the Financial Ombudsman Service [FOS].
+- What is the Financial Ombudsman Service [FOS]?

 - What tasks does a paralegal perform?